markovial/anki/README.md

 Editing is done in csv cause they are easier to deal with / format / edit than json or within Anki directly.

+NOTES

+I had problems with the brain-brew installation.
+I installed it fine , but I couldnt run the init from the commandline , with error being command not found.
+I got around it by doing : $HOME/.local/bin/brainbrew init , but a longer term soulution would be to add this directory to path.
+Ill do it later though , cause for now its working ...

+TO CREATE A NEW COLLABORATABLE ANKI PROJECT

+Export Deck as crowdanki file
+run brainbrew init <folder_name> in folder profit